Section 2: Working at Augustana

 Each employee is responsible for notifying the Office of Human Resources of any changes in personal information such as:

 - Change of primary phone number

 - Change in direct deposit location or amount

-The first days on a new job can be stressful ones and it’s important that each new employee receive the necessary advice and training from their supervisors to help learn assignments and perform to expectations.
-The first 90 days of employment are set aside as an orientation period.
-A written performance review will normally be conducted at the end of the 90-day orientation period or at another period deemed appropriate.
+The first days on a new job can be stressful ones, and it’s important that each new employee receive the necessary advice and training from their supervisor to help learn assignments and perform to expectations.
+The first 100 days of employment are set aside as an orientation period.
+A written performance review usually will be conducted at the end of the 100-day orientation period or at another period deemed appropriate.
 Based on the progress made by the new employee, the supervisor may direct that the orientation period be extended.

-Additionally, the HR staff may choose to hold a meeting with the employee to gather information on how the college can better improve the orientation for new employees.
+Additionally, the Human Resources staff generally meets with new employees after 60 days of employment to discuss transition issues and to gather information on how the college can better improve the orientation for new employees.